nexentaedge/nexentaedge.github.io/src/pending/ChunkAwareS3ExentionAPI.md

 ## Anticipated Deployment of the Chunk-Aware API
 Application developers are never quick to rely upon new APIs, even clean extensions to existing APIs.
 This is why the current proposed chunk aware API was not originally intended to be a public API.

-The internal goal was  to support an S3 Proxy Container that could be co-deployed using Kubernetes or Docker with the Client code.
+The internal goal was  to support an S3 Proxy Container that could be co-deployed using Kubernetes or Docker on or near the host machine the Client code was running on.
 Such a container could offer as-is support to the client while optimizing wire traffic between the client host and a NexentaEdge cluster.
+The client to S3-entry point bandwidth would still be wastefull, but that would all be virtual network bandwidth.
+No extra wire bandwidth would be consumed.

-But placing a client outside the cluster makes it difficult  to fully enable NexentaEdge features without exposing internals in ways that compromised data security or limit potential future upgrades.
+But placing a client outside the cluster makes it difficult  to fully enable NexentaEdge features without exposing internals in ways that compromise data security and/or limiting potential future upgrades.

 How those concerns shaped this "internal" API turn out to make a good technology neutral API for any Object Storage solution.
 At least any solution that uses Chunks to store portions of the object payload and metadata.
+The API would have to refer to chunks without using the actual Chunk identifiers, at least when the client would not have been aware of them anyway.

-The proposed API addresses these issues.
+The proposed API enables chunk aware features without exposing the internals of how manifests are structured.
+This makes the API both simpler and more secure.
 It is anticipated that it will mostly be deployed between Containers that are co-deployed with client code, but the API can also be used by any client.

 ## Hiding the Metadata
 An object version is more than the chunks holding its payload.
 There has to be metadata describing how to put the chunks together.
 S3 allows further metadata to be specified about any object.